 Would death be any relief?
-But I put back all thoughts of death when I feel the searching trust of six pairs of eyes - and Harry!
-One thing, dear friend, I have never contemplated leaving him; but, alas, my own bitter experience is a revelation of the divorce courts, and tell me, tell me truly, is this wrong and injustice sanctioned by God and nature?
-Can a man be virtuous who makes nightly demands on a woman that loathes and repulses his embrace; when even sickness and pregnancy is scarcely considered a barrier?
+But I put back all thoughts of death when I feel the searching trust of six pairs of eves - and Harry!
+One thing, dear friend, I have never contemplated leaving him; but, alas, my own bitter experience shows me what is revealed in the divorce courts, and tell me, tell me truly, is this wrong and injustice sanctioned by God and nature?
+Can a man be virtuous who makes nightly demands on a woman that loathes and repulses his embrace; when either sickness or pregnancy is scarcely considered a barrier?
 Must I continue bearing children that we cannot clothe and educate properly, and most of all that are not born of love and desire; whose first cry seems like a wail of protest against a chance existence?

 Do I weary you?
-I beg and plead that you do not spurn my letter unless you can give no hope, for in all the wide world there is no other to whom I dare go.
+I beg and plead that you may not spurn my letter unless you can give no hope, for in all the wide world there is no other to whom I dare go.

-Hopefully and sincerely, Dora S.
+Hopefully and sincerely, DORA S.